Jbleezy/BO1-Reimagined/README.md

 * Make betties place correctly on Der Riese bridge
 * Fix fx inside top of Wunderwaffe on COTD
 * Try adding 1st person mode to DOA
+* Fix glitch where game freezes for a couple seconds very rarely, something to do with when zombies come through windows?
+* Fix Freeze Gun reload add time
+* Add flame death to molotovs

 ## TESTING:
 * Moon sidequest dialog in coop without Richtofen
 * Ceiling spawn cancels on Moon
 * Check if zombies are bleeding out on any maps while doing normal strats (add print statement to zombie failsafe death)
 * See if player_burstFireCoolDown dvar works per player on coop
+* See if pausing in coop is possible (Try changing dvars onlinegame or sv_paused)

 ## MAYBE:
 * Ascension: double tap obtainable by having every other perk on the map? (gained as soon as you get all perks, lost if you lose one)